Soiscél Molaisse: Front piece

 A ringed cross dominates the front face, with rectangular terminals decorated with insert panels of filigree and settings for semi-precious stones, which are lost except for one blue stone on the right side.
 The filigree on the arms of the cross is gilded and decorated with ribbon interlace.
 Some of the panels on the front face are missing, and those that remain are in bronze and silver-gilt, with gold filigree interlaced knotwork.
 Like other contemporary Insular objects found in nearby areas, such as the 12th-century stone figures on White Island on Lough Erne, and the Breac Maodhóg from Drumlane, County Cavan, it contains series of closely related figures.

-The central panels individually depict the four Evangelists and their symbols, and are placed in the spaces between a ringed cross.
+The central panels depict the four Evangelists and their symbols and are placed in the spaces between a ringed cross.
 The Evangelists are depicted in profile or full front, standing behind large angular ribbons, and their names and representative figures are inscribed in Latin on each side of their silver frames.
 These read:

 Art historian Paul Mullarkey interprets these inscriptions as reading "the man (Matthew), the lion (Mark), the eagle (John) and the ox (Luke)".
-The figures are rendered in a style that closely resembles those on the cumdachs of the near contemporary Stowe Missal and slightly later Breac Maodhóg.
+The figures are rendered in a style that closely resembles those on the cumdachs of the near-contemporary Stowe Missal and slightly later Breac Maodhóg.
 The scholar of medieval art, Roger Stalley, describes the somewhat squarish style of the figures in these works as "heavy and massive".

 Matthew wears a knee-length tunic containing a row of shields (peltae) in the La Tène style, positioned above a wide hem.
 His long hair curls into spirals which merge with the surrounding ribbon pattern.
 Mark is shown in profile with large, animalistic teeth and donkey-like ears, and also wears a half-length tunic with interlocking scrolls.
 Luke is represented by an ox, whose hind leg and tail lead into spiral patterns.
 John, as the eagle, has feathers, pointed ears, large talons and a broad tail.
 A tear-shaped drop, which may be blood, hangs from the coiled beak.